sougata-ub/saha-bari-kali-pujo/index.md

 But when that longing for the Mother awakens, even for a single moment, you realize that _She_ was never gone. _She_ was there all along - in your breath, in your gaze, in your moments of joy and sorrow, in that silent awareness within you - the **Jyotir-o-Jyoti**.

+### Acknowledgement
+With deep gratitude, I thank [Swami Samarpanananda ji](https://en.wikipedia.org/wiki/Swami_Samarpanananda), [Swami Sarvapriyanada ji](https://en.wikipedia.org/wiki/Swami_Sarvapriyananda), and [Swami Vimalatmanada ji](https://belurmath.org/tentative-programme-of-srimat-swami-vimalatmananda-ji-maharaj/) for being three pillars in the form of gurus in my life.
+Whatever is clear or true in this article is due to them; any errors are mine alone.
+Swami Samarpanananda ji, a gifted teacher and acharya of Hindu spiritual texts.
+Many of the references to the Rig Veda Suktas and their interpretations are from his [Indian Spiritual Heritage](https://www.youtube.com/@IndianSpiritualHeritage) class notes.
+Swami Sarvapriyananda ji, for [his inspiring lectures](https://www.vedantany.org/lectures) on Vedantic inquiry into the Self and the Gita, which heavily influenced this article.
+[Swami Vimalatmananda ji](https://www.rkmyogodyan.org/), my diksha guru, my kandari.

 </div>

 <!-- =========================================================